ekelhala/ds-course/srsran-container/README.md

+# srsRAN container

 The configurations and the container in this repository can be used to launch a virtual RAN with srsRAN.
 Currently, three containers are used for the RU, DU and CU.
 A test UE is defined in the DU configuration file, which can be used to verify the functionality of the setup.
+The container image is available at [https://hub.docker.com/r/ekelhala/srsran-container](https://hub.docker.com/r/ekelhala/srsran-container)

 ## Running